-- 2. If anything following a given RCU grace period precedes any part of a given RCU read-side critical section, then anything preceding that RCU grace period must precede that entire RCU read-side critical section, along with everything following it. - 3.
+- 1. If any part of a given RCU read-side critical section precedes anything preceding a given RCU grace period, then that entire RCU read-side critical section, along with everything preceding it, must precede anything following that RCU grace period. - If anything following a given RCU grace period precedes any part of a given RCU read-side critical section, then anything preceding that RCU grace period must precede that entire RCU read-side critical section, along with everything following it. - 3.
 It is permissible for a given RCU grace period to completely overlap a given RCU read-side critical section, so that the grace period begins before the critical section begins and ends after the critical section ends.
 However, the reverse is absolutely forbidden as a consequence of the previous pair of rules. - 4.
 RCU read-side critical sections are not required to impose any ordering other than that specified by the above rules.
 In particular, if a program contains no RCU grace periods, the RCU read-side critical sections need not have any effect whatsoever. - 5.
 In the absence of RCU read-side critical sections, RCU grace periods have the same ordering properties as do full memory fence.
 However, if a given execution is forbidden in the absence of RCU read-side critical sections, adding such critical sections cannot cause that execution to become allowed.
 The C++ full memory fence is atomic_thread_fence(memory_order_seq_cst).

 The goal is to arrive at wording that causes the C++ standard to enforce these rules.
-Section 2 gives an overview of litmus-test syntax and semantics, Section 3 presents a series of of litmus tests intended to illustrate ordering properties, Section 4 provides a rationale for the various ordering properties, and finally, Section 6 provides a decoder ring for the otherwise inexplicable litmus-test filenames.
+Section 2 gives an overview of litmus-test syntax and semantics, Section 3 presents a series of of litmus tests intended to illustrate ordering properties, Section 4 provides a rationale for the various ordering properties, Section 6 presents a prototype C11 memory model that includes RCU, and finally, Section 7 provides a decoder ring for the otherwise inexplicable litmus-test filenames.